BenJeau/cargo-interactive-update/README.md

 It will then parse the `Cargo.toml` file to get the direct dependencies and check them via the crates.io API.

-It extracts dependencies from the `dependencies`, `dev-dependencies`, `build-dependencies` and `workspace-dependencies` sections and updates only the related sections.
+It extracts dependencies from the `dependencies`, `dev-dependencies`, `build-dependencies` and `workspace.dependencies` sections and updates only the related sections.

 If there are outdated dependencies, it will display them and let you select which ones to update, similar to the following: